SSWConsulting/SSW.Rules.Content/rules/the-ways-you-can-migrate-to-the-cloud/rule.md

 ---
-seoDescription: "Migrate to the cloud by choosing from 7 options: taking the latest version, migrating work items using Excel, converting TFVC to Git, using community tools like VSTS Sync Migrator or OpsHub, and more."
+seoDescription: Migrate to the cloud by choosing from 7 options: taking the latest version, migrating work items using Excel, converting TFVC to Git, using community tools like VSTS Sync Migrator or OpsHub, and more.
 type: rule
 archivedreason:
 title: Do you know all the ways you can migrate to the cloud?